Massive Gauge Theories from Consistency Conditions of Amplitudes: Introduction

 Similar projects have also been carried out for massive gauge theory.
-As early as 70s, ref(\cite{Cornwall:1973tb, Cornwall:1974km, LlewellynSmith:1973yud, Lee:1977yc}) derived gauge invariance and upper bound of the Higgs boson by applying perturbative unitarity on 4-point vector boson scattering amplitudes.
-In recent year, ref(\cite{Arkani-Hamed:2017jhn}) introduced a new framework that generalizes the spinor formalism to massive amplitudes, bringing new life to this project.
-In it and \cite{Conde_2016} before it, the authors constructed 3-point massive amplitudes, but left 4-point untouched.
-Following \cite{Arkani-Hamed:2017jhn} there have also been many works that generalize this approach to 4-point amplitudes(\cite{Bachu_2020, Choi:2021szj, Bachu:2023fjn, Liu:2022alx, Lai:2023upa, Christensen:2024xzs}), EFT(\cite{Dong_2023,Liu_2023,Bresciani:2025toe, Balkin_2022, Durieux_2020}) and others(e.g.\cite{ Balasubramanian_2023, Wu_2022, Ni:2025xkg, Ema:2024vww, Ballav_2021}).
+As early as 70s, ref(\cite{Cornwall:1973tb, Cornwall:1974km, LlewellynSmith:1973yud, Lee:1977yc}) derived gauge invariance and upper bound of the Higgs boson by applying perturbative unitarity on four-point vector boson scattering amplitudes.
+In recent years, ref(\cite{Arkani-Hamed:2017jhn}) introduced a new framework that generalizes the spinor formalism to massive amplitudes, bringing new life to this project.
+In it and \cite{Conde_2016} before it, the authors constructed three-point massive amplitudes, but left four-point untouched.
+Following \cite{Arkani-Hamed:2017jhn} there have also been many works that generalize this approach to four-point amplitudes(\cite{Bachu_2020, Choi:2021szj, Bachu:2023fjn, Liu:2022alx, Lai:2023upa, Christensen:2024xzs}), effective field theory(EFT)(\cite{Dong_2023,Liu_2023,Bresciani:2025toe, Balkin_2022, Durieux_2020}) and others(e.g.\cite{ Balasubramanian_2023, Wu_2022, Ni:2025xkg, Ema:2024vww, Ballav_2021}).